janverschelde/PHCpack/src/doc/source/welcome.rst

 DEMiCs applies dynamic enumeration for all mixed cells and computes the mixed volume at a faster pace than MixedVol.
 Since version 2.4.53, DEMiCs is distributed with PHCpack.
-Triple, penta, octo, and deca double arithmetic was added in version 2.4.80.
+Triple, penta, octo, and deca double arithmetic were added in version 2.4.80.

 phcpy: An Application Programming Interface to PHCpack